 ‘Purple Rain’ by Prince

-As one of the ’80s best power ballads, ‘Purple Rain’ is a potent mix of rock, R&B, and gospel.was written for the movie of the same name.
+As one of the ’80s best power ballads, ‘Purple Rain’ is a potent mix of rock, R&B, and gospel.
+It was written for the movie of the same name.

 The movie is pretty forgetful; the song, on the other hand, is one helluva tune!
-It was ranked at position 144 on Rolling Stone’s list of the 500 Greatest Songs of All Time (many would put it much higher).
+It was ranked at position 144 on Rolling Stone’s list of the 500 Greatest Songs of All Time.

 It’s a classic ‘end of the world’ song, a popular theme in the ’80s with the cold war brewing between Russia and the US.

 A fan favorite at his concerts; it was the last song Prince ever played live on April 14, 2016, at Fox Theatre in Atlanta.
-A week later, he was sadly dead.
+A week later, he has sadly passed away.

 ‘The River of Dreams’ by Billy Joel